Community Social Services LAEF funding

 How much LAEF funding is available?

-Individual applicants are eligible for up to $1,000 of funding.
-However, an individual applicant impacted by lay-offs, downsizing or restructuring is eligible for up to $2500 in funding.
+Individual applicants are eligible for up to $3,000 of funding.
+However, an individual applicant impacted by layoffs, downsizing or restructuring is eligible for up to $5,000 in funding.

-Group applicants are eligible for up to $100 for each bargaining unit member up to a maximum of $5,000.
-Group applications for workers impacted by layoffs, downsizing or restructuring are eligible for up to $500 for each bargaining unit member up to a maximum of $15,000.
+Group applicants are eligible for up to $10,000.
+Group applications for workers impacted by layoffs, downsizing or restructuring are eligible for up to $15,000.

 Eligibility Criteria